Karl von Rotteck: Works

 His principal work is Allgemeine Geschichte (9 vols., Freiburg, 1813–27), continued by Steger and Hermes to 11 vols.
 (25th ed., Brunswick, 1866 et seq.).
 Several translations of this work and an abridgment (4 vols., Stuttgart, 1830–34; 7th ed., 6 vols., 1860-61) have appeared, including an abridgement by T. Jones (4 vols., Philadelphia, 1840, reprinted in London).
 With Carl Theodor Welcker, Rotteck began to publish the Staatslexikon (12 vols., Altona, 1834–44; 3d ed., 14 vols., Leipzig, 1856–66).

 Family

 His wife was Catharina Rodecker von Rotteck (née Mors) (1785-1840).
 Together, they had 10 children – five sons and five daughters.

-One of his sons, :de:Hermann von Rotteck, was a German historian, lawyer, and publicist.
+One of his sons, Hermann von Rotteck, was a German historian, lawyer, and publicist.
 The father-son duo worked on a new edition of "General History" together, which was published after Karl von Rotteck passed away.

 Son Julius Rodecker von Rotteck, was a Professor of medicine.
 Son Karl Rodecker von Rotteck, was a lawyer, businessman, and journalist.
 Son Gustav Rodecker von Rotteck was a lawyer and the Baden District Court President in Freiburg.
 Amongst his daughters' husbands were a lawyer, a bank director, a doctor, and a district judge, respectfully.